MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Get-InformationBarrierPoliciesApplicationStatus.md

 ## SYNOPSIS
 This cmdlet is available only in the Office 365 Security & Compliance Center.
 For more information, see Office 365 Security & Compliance Center PowerShell (https://technet.microsoft.com/library/mt587091.aspx).

-Use the Get-InformationBarrierPoliciesApplicationStatus cmdlet to [view status of information barrier policy application](https://docs.microsoft.com/office365/securitycompliance/information-barriers-policies#view-status-of-user-accounts-segments-policies-or-policy-application)
+Use the Get-InformationBarrierPoliciesApplicationStatus cmdlet to view the application status of information barrier policies.
+For details see [view status of information barrier policy application](https://docs.microsoft.com/office365/securitycompliance/information-barriers-policies#view-status-of-user-accounts-segments-policies-or-policy-application).

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).